 Public consultation will be extensive, running into 2027, when the completed DMAP is due for government approval.
 Ministers emphasised both the urgency of decarbonisation and the strategic importance of reducing reliance on volatile fossil fuel imports.

-Read the full article to explore how Ireland’s new DMAP could reshape the offshore renewables landscape.
+Explore here how Ireland ’s new DMAP could reshape the offshore renewables landscape.